jmoiron/sqlx/index.md

 ## The Connection Pool <a href="#connectionPool" class="permalink" id="connectionPool">&para;</a>

 Statement preparation and query execution require a connection, and the DB object will manage a pool of them so that it can be safely used for concurrent querying.
-There are two ways to control the size of the connection pool as of Go 1.2:

-* `DB.SetMaxIdleConns(n int)`
-* `DB.SetMaxOpenConns(n int)`

 By default, the pool grows unbounded, and connections will be created whenever there isn't a free connection available in the pool.
 You can use `DB.SetMaxOpenConns` to set the maximum size of the pool.
 Connections that are not being used are marked idle and then closed if they aren't required.
-To avoid making and closing lots of connections, set the maximum idle size with `DB.SetMaxIdleConns` to a size that is sensible for your query loads.
+To avoid making and closing lots of connections you can set the maximum idle size with `DB.SetMaxIdleConns` to a size that is sensible for your query loads, but beware: if you prepare statements and have a high count idle connection pool you can exhaust the limit for prepared statements on some database drivers (most notably [MySQL](https://dev.mysql.com/doc/refman/5.7/en/server-system-variables.html#sysvar_max_prepared_stmt_count)).

 It is easy to get into trouble by accidentally holding on to connections.
 To prevent this: